Season of Nonviolence

 Inspired by the work of Mahatma Gandhi, Dr. Martin Luther King Jr., César Chávez and Chief Wilma Mankiller, the annual Season of Nonviolence honors these leaders’ visions for an empowered, nonviolent world.
 Colleges and universities throughout the country celebrate the Season of Nonviolence by bringing together community partners to educate and empower communities on how to use nonviolent methods to create a more peaceful world.

-2023 marks the 15th year Central Oregon Community College has been hosting programming to honor the Season of Nonviolence.
+2023 marked the 15th year Central Oregon Community College has been hosting programming to honor the Season of Nonviolence.
 The programming is co-presented by The Nancy R. Chandler Lecture Series and the College's Office of Diversity and Inclusion.

-2023 Programming
+Completed 2023 Season of Nonviolence Programming

 Lessons from Our Fathers: Continuing the Legacies